 After the whole stint of moving to New York to attend Wagner College (which did not go well), I pretty much swore off ever leaving Arizona again.
 I did not handle being away from my family and friends well at all.
 Basically, I was the most indecisive person when it came to choosing where I wanted to go to college.
 I wanted to do so many things in the two year period before I graduated.
 Visual design at FIDM, marketing at FIT, musical theatre at AMDA, law, going to USC, going to Chapman… And then there was Wagner.
 I got a post card in the mail of a beautiful, lush green campus that just happened to have a really good theatre department.
 So, I went and auditioned for musical theatre and music.
-I ended up getting an amazing scholarship for the music program so decided I pretty much had to go. … Not that I really had another choice because the only other school I actually applied to was AMDA.
+I ended up getting an amazing scholarship for the music program so decided I pretty much had to go.
+Not that many people get the opportunity to get into a college on a scholarship, and that’s when I knew that my application needed to be the best it could possibly be because I felt like I couldn’t waste this opportunity.
+And that’s when my friend told me about the Common Scholarship App that a lot of applicants use when they want a helping hand with their application process and it sounded perfect.
+It helped my friend so it must work.
+And so that’s when I set to work on my scholarship.
+Not that I really had another choice because the only other school I actually applied to was AMDA.
 So long story short, I ended up going there and it just wasn’t for me.
 I was not a fan of the hills or the number of people or the fact that I was a bajillion miles away from my family, so I kind of had a major breakdown and moved back to Arizona before the semester ended.

 From there on, I was pretty dedicated to loving Arizona.
 I think going to New York did give me a deeper appreciation for Arizona, at least, but it unfortunately also made me fear ever leaving again.
 However, my experience of moving away and the experiences I’ve had here since have really set my mind straight on my gut feelings.
 I did silly things for silly reasons then, but at least I grew from them.
 Now, I feel like I’ve got the tools to make justifiable and strong decisions that will only make me grow.
 I have total faith in my choices.